Before you set up your Med Soc, it’s important to decide what your goals are. This will help you to be organised and focused from the start.

 If you need inspiration, do some research into what Med Socs at other schools are offering, and check out TMP’s online MedSoc.
 Once you know what you want to do, you can then focus on getting materials and contacts in place.

 First of all, check with your teachers to find out if the school has had any similar groups running before.
 They could have some resources or contacts for you to use, or some ideas that would help you out.
 They might also know if any past students from your school are now studying Medicine or working in Medicine – and you could get in touch with these former students and invite them to deliver a talk.

 If there’s a university in your local area which teaches Medicine, it’s likely they will have a student medical society.
 Get in touch with the medical society and explain to them that you’re setting up a Med Soc in your nearby school.
 They might be able to help you with contacts for organising talks, for example, or you could arrange for a Med student to visit your school and share their experiences.

 You could try getting in touch with a few charities to see if it would be possible to establish a link and arrange some volunteering for members of your Med Soc.
 For example, there are charities such as Cancer Research UK and the British Heart Foundation, and medical volunteering projects such as St John Ambulance.
 If it’s related to Medicine or healthcare, send them an email.
 The worst they can do is ignore you – and even if they aren’t the right people to contact, they might forward your email to someone who can help.

 You could also try contacting your local hospital or GP surgery to see if they have any space for students to do some work experience.
 If they do, you might even be able to establish a long-term partnership.

-Some of the more professional bodies you may wish to contact for speakers or advice include the Royal Colleges (specific organisations for each medical specialty), the British Medical Association (BMA), the Royal Society of Medicine or the General Medical Council (GMC).
+Some professional bodies that you may wish to contact for guest speakers or advice include the Royal Colleges (specific organisations for each medical specialty), the British Medical Association (BMA), the Royal Society of Medicine and the General Medical Council (GMC).